 As is often the case in a small town, Loon Lake doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Loon Lake who are college-educated is close to the national average for all communities of 21.84%: 20.49% of the adults in Loon Lake have a bachelor's degree or advanced degree.
+The education level of Loon Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.49% of adults 25 and older in Loon Lake have a college degree.

 The per capita income in Loon Lake in 2022 was $34,338, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $137,352 for a family of four.
 However, Loon Lake contains both very wealthy and poor people as well.